 - Challenge any new proposed mountaintop removal permits;

-- Defeat two massive fracked-gas pipelines proposed in our region — the Mountain Valley Pipeline and Atlantic Coast Pipeline and Mountain Valley Pipeline Southgate — which would cut 900 miles through farms, streams and private property and worsen climate impacts;
+- Defeat three fracked-gas pipelines proposed in our region — the Mountain Valley Pipeline, Atlantic Coast Pipeline and Mountain Valley Pipeline Southgate — which would cut more than 1,000 miles through farms, streams and private property and worsen climate impacts;

 - Hold North Carolina’s governor to his pledge to rectify the state’s coal ash problems and ensure that citizens have safe drinking water; and

 - Motivate more rural electric co-ops to provide debt-free financing for energy efficiency home improvements, which would particularly help low-income families, and promote a shift from energy monopolies to energy democracy for all